Carreau/phd-dissertation/parts/part3.rst

 actin-bead in the model.

-Using this sum of exponential decays is coherent with the common findings of power-law found in the shear modulus of both in vivo and in vitro actin networks as well as the relaxation behavior found in cells :cite:`...`.
+Using this sum of exponential decays is coherent with the common findings of power-laws found in the frequency-dependant shear modulus of both `in vivo` and `in vitro` actin networks as well as the relaxation behavior found in cells :cite:`...`.

-In order to determine :math:`\tau_{rep}`, the Young modulus determined on the approach phase is use and the model is fitted against the relaxation data.
+In order to determine :math:`\tau_{rep}`, the Young's modulus determined in the approach phase is used and the model is fitted against the relaxation data.
 A result of such a fit can be seen on :num:`Fig #fit-3-phases`.
 The value of
 |tau| are highly variable and the fit can be difficult when the relaxation is
 slow or in the order of the measured noise.
 Variation of |tau| with the